Search String

 In single-player mode players compete in a tournment against six other warriors, one by one in stages.
 Ater that, players take on a mirror-image of their character.
 After that, players take on two warriors per stage, one after the other.
 Finally, players face off against a sub-boss, Goro, and the final boss, Shang Tsung.

 Each of the warriors has their own movesets and finishing moves known as Fatalities.
 In the IBM PC version controls consist of 8-way directional inputs and four buttons.
-Warriors can move left and right, jump, crouch, block, apply the elbow and knee, and punch and kick high or low, fast or slow.
+Warriors can move forward and backwards, jump, crouch, block, apply the elbow and knee, and punch and kick high or low, fast or slow.
 Advanced moves include specials, combos, counter-attacking and "juggling" opponents while they are in mid-air, helpless.

 Notable as well are the rapid-fire pummelings that can halve strength meters in short order.